cb-ci/gitlab-cli-manage-hooks/README.md

 # GitLab Webhook Management Scripts

-This repository contains two scripts to manage webhooks in GitLab projects:
+This repository contains 3 scripts to manage webhooks in GitLab projects:

 - [hook-add.sh](hook-add.sh): Adds a webhook to a list of projects.
 - [hook-delete.sh](hook-delete.sh): Deletes a webhook from a list of projects.
+- [set-env.sh.template](set-env.sh.template)[hook-delete.sh](hook-delete.sh): Common configurations for both hook script (above).

-## Configur
+## Configuration

 Create your copy of the `set-env.sh`and adjust your variables
     ```bash